Debt ceiling: McCarthy says 'no progress' ahead of talks Tuesday with Biden - KESQ

 Associated Press

 WASHINGTON (AP) — House Speaker Kevin McCarthy says there’s been “no progress” on debt ceiling talks.
 The Republican speaker told reporters Monday at the Capitol that the situation is “very concerning” as time narrows to avert a crisis.
 President Joe Biden is set to meet with McCarthy and other congressional leaders Tuesday at the White House.
-Biden said he will resume the talks as a standoff over the debt limit pushes the country closer to its legal borrowing limit.
-Biden is back in Washington after a trip to Pennsylvania.
-He is scheduled to leave for the Group of Seven summit in Japan on Wednesday.
+Treasury Secretary Janet Yellen said in a letter to the congressional leaders Monday that the June 1 deadline remains unchanged, but she did say the timeline could move “days or weeks later than the estimate.”
+Biden is scheduled to leave for the Group of Seven summit in Japan on Wednesday.